-The exclusive forum provision in the Assignment, Assumption and Amendment Agreement and the PubCo Class A Warrant Agreement may limit a shareholder's ability to bring a claim in a judicial forum that it finds favorable for disputes related to the Assignment, Assumption and Amendment Agreement or the PubCo Class A Warrant Agreement, which may discourage such lawsuits against PubCo and PubCo's directors or officers.
-Alternatively, if a court were to find this exclusive forum provision inapplicable to, or unenforceable in respect of, one or more of the specified types of actions or proceedings, PubCo may incur additional costs associated with resolving such matters in other jurisdictions, which could adversely affect PubCo's business, financial condition and results of operations and result in a diversion of the time and resources of PubCo's management and board of directors.
+The exclusive forum provision in the Assignment, Assumption and Amendment Agreement and the Class A Warrant Agreement may limit a shareholder's ability to bring a claim in a judicial forum that it finds favorable for disputes related to the Assignment, Assumption and Amendment Agreement or the Class A Warrant Agreement, which may discourage such lawsuits against us and our directors or officers.
+Alternatively, if a court were to find this exclusive forum provision inapplicable to, or unenforceable in respect of, one or more of the specified types of actions or proceedings, we may incur additional costs associated with resolving such matters in other jurisdictions, which could adversely affect our business, financial condition and results of operations and result in a diversion of the time and resources of our management and board of directors.

-It is not expected that PubCo will pay dividends in the foreseeable future.
+It is not expected that we will pay dividends in the foreseeable future.

-Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profits (including retained earnings) or share premium, provided that in no circumstances may a dividend be paid if this would result in PubCo being unable to pay its debts as they fall due in the ordinary course of its business.
-It is expected that PubCo will retain most, if not all, of its available funds and any future earnings to fund the development and growth of its business.
-As a result, it is not expected that PubCo will pay any cash dividends in the foreseeable future.
+Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profits (including retained earnings) or share premium, provided that in no circumstances may a dividend be paid if this would result in us being unable to pay our debts as they fall due in the ordinary course of its business.
+It is expected that we will retain most, if not all, of our available funds and any future earnings to fund the development and growth of our business.
+As a result, it is not expected that we will pay any cash dividends in the foreseeable future.

-PubCo's board of directors (the "PubCo Board") has complete discretion as to whether to distribute dividends.
-Even if the PubCo Board decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on the future results of operations and cash flow, capital requirements and surplus, the amount of distributions, if any, received by PubCo from subsidiaries, PubCo's financial condition, contractual restrictions and other factors deemed relevant by the board of directors.
-There is no guarantee that the shares of PubCo will appreciate in value in the future or that the trading price of the shares will not decline.
-Holders of PubCo shares should not rely on an investment in such shares as a source for any future dividend income.
+Our board of directors has complete discretion as to whether to distribute dividends.
+Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on the future results of operations and cash flow, capital requirements and surplus, the amount of distributions, if any, received by us from subsidiaries, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
+There is no guarantee that our Shares will appreciate in value in the future or that the trading price of the shares will not decline.
+Holders of our Shares should not rely on an investment in such shares as a source for any future dividend income.

-PubCo's management team has limited skills and experience related to managing a public company.
+Our management team has limited skills and experience related to managing a public company.

-PubCo's management team has limited experience managing a publicly traded company, interacting with public company investors and complying with the increasingly complex laws pertaining to public companies.
-PubCo's management team may not successfully or efficiently manage the transition to being a public company subject to significant regulatory oversight and reporting obligations under the U.S. federal securities laws and regulations and the continuous scrutiny of securities analysts and investors.
-These new obligations and constituents will require significant attention from PubCo's management and could divert their attention away from the day-to-day management of our business, which could adversely affect PubCo's business, financial condition, results of operations and prospects.
+Our management team has limited experience managing a publicly traded company, interacting with public company investors and complying with the increasingly complex laws pertaining to public companies.
+Our management team may not successfully or efficiently manage the transition to being a public company subject to significant regulatory oversight and reporting obligations under the U.S. federal securities laws and regulations and the continuous scrutiny of securities analysts and investors.
+These new obligations and constituents will require significant attention from our management and could divert their attention away from the day-to-day management of our business, which could adversely affect our business, financial condition, results of operations and prospects.

-PubCo is obligated to develop and maintain proper and effective internal controls over financial reporting, and any failure to maintain the adequacy of these internal controls may adversely affect investor confidence in PubCo and, as a result, the value of its securities.
+We are obligated to develop and maintain proper and effective internal controls over financial reporting, and any failure to maintain the adequacy of these internal controls may adversely affect investor confidence in us and, as a result, the value of our securities.